ThundeRatz/travesim/README.md

 It is necessary to clone the project inside a catkin workspace.
 To create a workspace, refer to [this link](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)

-To run the simulation with one controlable robot
+To run the simulation with one controllable robot

 ```bash
 roslaunch vss_simulation simulation_robot.launch